krollobrocket/cision-block/readme.txt

 To get more information about the Pro version, send me an email at [cyclonecode@gmail.com](mailto:cyclonecode@gmail.com) or give me a call at +(46)-730334088.

+= Looking for help =

+I am currently in the search for someone who would like to help me with something of the following:

+- Create a dashboard icon which can be used in the admin menu.
+- Create a banner that would be displayed on the plugins homepage at wordpress.org.
+- Design a nicer and more intuitive admin interface.
+- Create a solid looking icon that can be used on multiple places.

+If you would like to help with anything of the above, please do not hesitate and contact me either on slack or by email.

+= Developers =

+I am looking for developers that would be interested in contributing to either the free or premium version of the plugin.

+Would be great just to get some ideas and input from others who have some experience in Wordpress plugin development.

+At this point I am pretty much on my own, which will sometimes result in me just thinking around some issues in my own way; here I think it would be awesome to have others to talk to and collaborate.

+If you think this sounds interesting, please drop me an email or ping me on Slack.

 = Widget =

 You can display a feed in any sidebar by adding and configure a widget.